 To apply for or renew a Community Patron Library Card, you must present the following:

 View the full policy here - Community Patron Policies

 Any student enrolled at another college but taking classes at IVY TECH may use their "home" college ID plus their C-number from their current Ivy Tech Schedule of Classes to check out books.

-If their "home" college ID card does not have a barcode to scan into Voyager, just use their C-number from their current Ivy Tech Schedule of Classes.
+If their "home" college ID card does not have a barcode to scan into WorkFlows, just use their C-number from their current Ivy Tech Schedule of Classes.
 (Ask student to show you their schedule from their phone, a computer, or a print-out).

 Guest Students will be able to have the same rights as other Ivy Tech students.

 Locking the computer or leaving items at a computer station does not reserve the computer or station.
 Personal items left at computer stations will be given to Lost and Found.

 The library is not responsible for personal items left in the library.

 Items of value that are discovered left in the library or turned in to the front desk will be turned over to Campus Security/Lost and Found.